 One of the unique components of deer antler velvet is insulin-like growth factor 1 (IGF-1).
 IGF-1 is responsible for the rapid growth of a deer’s antlers (which have a large cartilage component), so it makes sense that it can also promote cartilage growth and help with joint repair.
 Plus, deer antler velvet is chock full of other joint-support ingredients such as omega-3 fatty acids, hyaluronic acid, glycosaminoglycans, chondroitin sulfate, and glucosamine.

-Deer velvet supplements for dogs can:
+Deer velvet supplements for dogs can help provide pain relief by

-- Promote wound healing
+- Encouraging wound healing

-- Help with fracture repair
+- Helping with fracture repair

 #3.
 Omega-3 fatty acids

-Omega-3 fatty acids are known as “essential” fatty acids because dogs are unable to synthesize them.
+Omega-3 fatty acids for dogs are known as “essential” fatty acids because dogs are unable to synthesize them.
 Instead, they must consume sufficient quantities of omega-3 fatty acids to keep their body functioning correctly.
 Dog food tends to contain some omega-3s, but not always enough to be beneficial.
+Thus, dog parents may turn to fish oil supplements because cold water fish are a rich source of omega-3s.

 Reduce inflammation